|

 Forward to "SOLD" items

 This document is searchable using your "Find" function.
-If you have a PC with Windows 95/98, hit CTRL-F and enter your selected keyword(s) to search the listing (e.g. Richmond).
+If you have a PC with Windows, hit CTRL-F and enter your selected keyword(s) to search the listing (e.g. Richmond).
 I am sure that a MAC has a similar function, but I do not know how it is accessed.
 Or you can use the database Search Engine below.
-Click CSA SEARCH for a short tutorial and explanation (opens in new window) of how best to use the Search Engine with my databases.
+Click CSA SEARCH for a short tutorial and explanation (opens in new window or separate tab) of how best to use the Search Engine with my databases.
 The search will show results in the CSA Postal History, CSA Stamp, and CSA Currency databases.
-Search results automatically appear in a New Window.
+Search results automatically appear in a new window or separate tab.

 |